kfl/adventofcode_2023/notes.md

 `cabal.project` file.
 When using an SMT solver it helps to know that it much faster to solve equations in ℝ (usually ℚ) rather than ℤ and then check if the found solution is an integer solution, in this case it is (for me at least).
-The reason is that is nonlinear integer arithmetic is *undecidable* (but still solvable in some cases), while nonlinear real arithmetic is *decidable* (proved by Tarski (1951)).
+The reason why this is faster, is that nonlinear integer arithmetic is *undecidable* (but still solvable in some cases), while nonlinear real arithmetic is *decidable* (proved by Tarski (1951)).

 Looking at the constrains, we could probably have done it with something less powerful than an SMT solver.